pzuraq/emberjs-rfcs/text/0000-decorators.md

 Decorators provide a way to abstract functionality and improve the developer experience of working with native classes.
-This RFC outlines the implementation and rollout plan for bringing decorators to ember's computed properties (and other behavior) for use in native classes.
+This RFC outlines the implementation and rollout plan for bringing decorators to Ember's computed properties (and other behavior) for use in native classes.

 ### A Note on Decorator Stability